saatvik1512/rock-and-paper/README.md

-# rock-and-paper
+# Rock-and-Scissors
-The Odin Project Js first project
+TOP javascript project

+## Intro
+This is my first javascript project based on a widely popular game called Rock paper and scissors